WELCOME TO BOICEVILLE COTTAGES!

 - For Wifi, many tenants use Time Warner Cable, Satelite, or Spectrum as the internet provider in their apartment.
 Additionally, you're welcome to use the free Wifi in the Meeting House.

 - Boiceville Cottages is located in the valley, so cell reception can be iffy at times.
-AT&T, Verizon, and Sprint have mixed reviews - but residents offer two solutions when asked in our community Facebook group.
-Choose one that works for you:
+AT&T, Verizon, and Sprint have mixed reviews - but residents offer two solutions when asked in our community Facebook group:

 - use WiFi calling through your provider (most popular), or